aj0337/qtpyt-tests/CNT_AGNR/checklist.md

   - [ ] Perform DFT calculations on the device, leads and bridge structure to obtain the ground state electronic properties.

   - Checks:
-    - Visualize energy levels for device and bridge
+    - Visualize energy levels and DOS for device and bridge.
+Compare to Cp2K

 - Step 3: